 Starting in Cycle 20, a major new capability was implement: adding a flash at the end of a UVIS exposure (post-flash).
 Post-flash greatly increases the detection of faint sources in low background observations where CTE losses would otherwise remove much or all of the flux from those sources.
 Most UVIS observers should consider using post-flash; it is useful for all UV, narrow-band, and relatively short medium- and broad-band exposures where the detection of faint sources is required.
 It should replace charge injection in essentially all circumstances.
-Users considering charge injection rather than post-flash should consult STScI via the helpdesk.
+Users considering charge injection rather than post-flash should consult STScI via the help desk.
 Further information on CTE and post-flash is available in the WFC3 Instrument Handbook and at the WFC3 UVIS CTE webpage.
+Note that, starting in Cycle 23, APT has provided a diagnostic message for UVIS exposures that may have insufficient or excessive flash.